CONGREGATION FOR CATHOLIC EDUCATION

 In 1588, with the Constitution "Immensa," Pope Sixtus V erected the "Congregatio pro universitate studii romani" to supervise the studies at the University of Rome and other notable universities of the time, including Bologna, Paris and Salamanca.

 Leo XII, in 1824, created the "Congregatio studiorum" for the schools of the Papal States which, starting in 1870, began to exercise authority over Catholic universities.
 The 1908 reform by St. Pius X confirmed this responsibility.
 Seven years later, Pope Benedict XV erected in this Congregation the section for seminaries (which existed within the Consistorial Congregation), joined to it the "Congregatio studiorum," and gave it the title of "Congregatio de Seminariis et Studiorum Universitatibus."

 Pope Paul VI in 1967 gave it the name "Sacra Congregatio pro institutione Catholica."
-Today's name - the Congregation for Catholic Education (in Seminaries and Institutes of Study) - was received in 1988 with John Paul II's "Pastor Bonus."
+The name - the Congregation for Catholic Education (for Seminaries and Institutes of Study) - was received in 1988 with John Paul II's "Pastor Bonus."